 Sometimes they never receive the original Order, or by the time they do, you have an arrearage that you actually paid, but because the other parent won’t fill out the appropriate paperwork, you are stuck with a large balance due and owing in the Attorney General’s record.
 There is help.

 There are motions and orders that can modify and ultimately fix this situation.

 Additionally, either parent is entitled to seek a modification every three years if the amount of child support is in accordance with the guideline of the Texas Family Code.
 So you may not need to establish a material and substantial change to qualify for a modification.
-If you have questions, let us help.
+If you have questions, let our team help.